yogthos/prag-prog-re-frame-article/README.md

 ### Creating and running the project

-Run the following command to create a new project:
+We'll be building a small application that will load JSON data from the Reddit API, and visualize it.
+The first step is to create a new project for the application.
+This is accomplished by running the following command:

     lein new reagent-frontend reddit-viewer

 The above command will generate a new project using the [Reagent front-end template](https://github.com/reagent-project/reagent-frontend-template/) in the folder called `reddit-viewer`.
 Let's navigate to the project folder that was just created and see what was generated for us:

 ```
 ├── LICENSE